Milton Keynes North

-Milton Keynes North is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer).) represented in the House of Commons of the UK Parliament since the 2024 general election by Chris Curtis for the Labour Party.
-(Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election, at least every five years.)
+Milton Keynes North is a constituency represented in the House of Commons of the UK Parliament since the 2024 general election by Chris Curtis for the Labour Party.

-With effect from the 2024 general election, Milton Keynes has three constituencies: one of these is called Milton Keynes North but its boundaries were changed significantly since the 2019 election, in particularly losing Central Milton Keynes to a new constituency (Milton Keynes Central) and gaining Stony Stratford from the (abolished) Milton Keynes South).
+With effect from the 2024 general election, the City of Milton Keynes has three constituencies: this constituency, Milton Keynes Central, and Buckingham and Bletchley.
+The boundaries of this constituency were changed significantly since the 2019 election, in particularly losing Central Milton Keynes to Milton Keynes Central and gaining Stony Stratford from the abolished Milton Keynes South).